📊 Our Test Results:

 ✅ Pros

-- 15+ project views including Gantt, Kanban, and Calendar
+- 15+ project views including gantt charts, kanban board, and calendar

-- Built-in AI, time tracking, docs, and whiteboards in one app
+- Built-in AI assistant, time tracking, docs, and the whiteboard feature

 ❌ Cons

-- Steep learning curve — too many features can overwhelm new users
+- Steep learning curve — ClickUp’s features can overwhelm new users at first

 - Mobile app is less polished than the desktop experience

-- Time tracking can be cumbersome compared to dedicated tools
+- Time tracking can feel cumbersome compared to dedicated time apps

 What is Zendesk?

-Zendesk is a cloud-based customer service platform that centralizes customer interactions into one agent workspace.
+Zendesk is a cloud-based customer support software that centralizes customer interactions and support requests into one agent workspace.

-Zendesk is designed exclusively for customer experience — ticketing, live chat, knowledge bases, and AI-powered automation.
+Zendesk is the only vendor built exclusively for the customer experience — every feature is designed for ticketing systems, live chat, and customer service.

 Zendesk